ECIT Taskforce

 Martina Rubino is a Master’s student in European Studies at the Institute for European Studies (IEE-ULB) in Brussels and an Event & Advocacy Intern at the ECIT Foundation.
 She holds a Bachelor’s degree in International Relations and Diplomatic Affairs from the University of Bologna, and she had the opportunity to study in the Czech Republic and Estonia thanks to the Erasmus programme.
 After graduating, she spent 9 months in France as a volunteer of the European Solidarity Corps, working on international solidarity, promotion of European projects and sustainability.
 From October 2021 to October 2022, she has been the Event coordinator of the Students’ Association of the Institute for European Studies and since July 2022, she is the President of the IEE student association and magazine Eyes on Europe.
 She is focusing her studies on civil and social rights, gender equality and youth participation in politics.

-The Taskforce is supported by two Brussels-based ECIT Board Members
+The Taskforce is supported by:

 Tony Venables